 - The surgeon makes a tiny incision in the skin of the back or flank and creates a channel directly into the kidney.

 - The surgeon then inserts an instrument called a nephroscope through the channel.

-- Generally, people stay in the hospital for 3 to 5 days.
+- Generally, people stay in the hospital for 1 to 5 days.
 Sometimes a person may be able to go home on the same day.

 - Either a small device, called a nephrostomy tube, is left in the kidney for drainage.
 Or, a ureteral stent that keeps the ureter open may be used during the healing process.
 Both will be removed at some point after surgery.
 If neither is needed, the hospital stay may be shorter and there may be less pain.